-Make Your Bed by William H McRaven - Book Summary
+Make Your Bed by William H. McRaven -- Book Summary

 Make Your Bed is a really short book that packs a punch.
-It is written by retired Navy Commander William H Raven.
+It is written by retired Navy SEAL Commander William H. McRaven.
 He talks through his unique experience of being a Navy SEAL and the rigorous training that he went through and how that prepared him for life.
+The book is the result of the commencement speech he gave at the University of Texas at Austin.

 Start Your Day with a Task Completed